amhsirak/job-portal/README.md

 ## Description

-Job portal is a web application where the candidates can register  and search for jobs suitable for them where as employers can register to post jobs vacancies at their company.
-The application provides job catalogue and information to members and helps them decide which jobs to apply for.
+Job portal is a web application where the candidates can register  and search for suitable jobs and employers can register to post job vacancies at their company.
+The application provides job catalogue and information which helps the candidates decide which jobs to apply for.

 The 3 user roles are Candidate , Employer and Admin